SamOllason/samollason.github.io/_posts/2025-07-24-using-copilot-agent-and-tdd.markdown

  1. User stories + TDD + CoPilot is a huge boost to speed while maintaining accuracy and understanding
  2. Analysis of your codebase and recommendations for best practices can boost learning and generate documentation at the same time.
  3. Easily increase unit test coverage of existing code (we increased by 5% in a month while adding more code)
- 4. [copilot-instructions.md](https://docs.github.com/en/copilot/how-tos/custom-instructions/adding-repository-custom-instructions-for-github-copilot) is a great place to evolve a useful and usable style guide that you can use to direct CoPilot.
+ 4. <a href="https://docs.github.com/en/copilot/how-tos/custom-instructions/adding-repository-custom-instructions-for-github-copilot" target="_blank">copilot-instructions.md</a> is a great place to evolve a useful and usable style guide that you can use to direct CoPilot.

 ---